 Community Character Areas

-In addition to the Historic Districts, there are five Community Character District overlays.
+In addition to the Historic Districts, there are five Community Character Area overlays.
 These overlays are intended to minimize the possibility that demolition and construction activity within a residential community would drastically negatively affect the existing character of that community.
 Neighborhoods which have elected to have this overlay have a review for demolition and new construction on newly subdivided lots.
-Community Character districts are subject to the regulations set forth in Sec.
+Community Character areas are subject to the regulations set forth in Sec.
 17-324 of the City of Columbia's Code of Ordinances.

 List of Community Character Areas